Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Approximate Antenna Pattern

 \section{Approximate Antenna Pattern}

 The exact NF antenna pattern in \eqref{eq:antenna_pattern} varies continuously with both angle and distance, resulting in a highly intricate antenna gain distribution that complicates analytical performance evaluation.
-However, Fig.~\ref{fig:pattern} reveals a key property of NF beamfocusing: Most of the radiated energy is concentrated around the focal point within a finite beam depth (distance range) and beam width (angular range).
-Outside this region, the gain becomes relatively small.
-This suggests that only a limited region in the polar domain contributes significantly to useful signal power and interference.
-Motivated by this, we approximate the exact continuous pattern using a discretized representation, termed as near-field multi-level antenna pattern (NF-MLAP), which quantizes the gain into a finite number of distance-domain and angular-domain levels.
+However, Fig.~\ref{fig:pattern} reveals a key property of NF beamfocusing: Most of the radiated energy is concentrated around the focal point within a finite beam depth (distance range) and beam width (angular range), while the gain outside this region is relatively small.

+As discussed in Sec.~\ref{subsec:ActPattern}, the antenna pattern relates the interference at the tagged user to the spatial locations of interferers.
+Consequently, due to the beamfocusing property, the dominant interference primarily arises from interferers located within a limited region around the tagged user.
+Motivated by this observation, we approximate the exact continuous pattern using a discretized representation, termed the near-field multi-level antenna pattern (NF-MLAP).
+It quantizes the gain into a finite number of distance-domain and angular-domain levels to provide a tractable representation that captures the dominant interference characteristics.

-To construct the NF-MLAP, it is essential to first understand how the antenna gain varies along the {\em radial direction (distance leakage)} and across {\em angles (angular leakage)} around the focal point, respectively.
-Therefore, in the following, we first examine how the gain evolves as the observation point moves away from the focal distance while keeping the angle fixed.
+To construct the NF-MLAP, it is essential to first understand how the antenna gain varies along the {\em radial direction (distance leakage)} and across {\em angles (angular leakage)} around the focal point.
+In what follows, we first examine how the gain evolves as the observation point moves away from the focal point in distance while keeping the angle fixed.
 We then characterize the angular leakage independently of distance effects.
-These analyses guide the development of distance-domain and angular-domain quantization levels.
-With these quantized levels, we formulate the approximate polar-domain antenna pattern.
-Moreover, we compare the approximate and exact patterns via numerical results, where the default array configuration is the same as that in Fig.~\ref{fig:pattern}, i.e., the ULA along the $\rm y$-axis with its center at the origin.
+These analyses guide the construction of distance- and angular-domain discretization regions and their corresponding gain levels, which enable the formulation of the approximate polar-domain antenna pattern.
+Moreover, we compare the approximate and exact patterns via numerical results to demonstrate that the proposed approximation captures the key characteristics of the exact antenna pattern.
+The default array configuration is the same as that in Fig.~\ref{fig:pattern}, i.e., the ULA along the $\rm y$-axis with its center at the origin.